atafs/PROJECTS_until_2014/README.md

   = JAVA: is divide by a super and todosProjectos.

-      - In the super there are all the mini projects, exercises, projects that i have done.
-With all the projects imported as JAR files.
-Just leaving de Main to be executed.
+      - In the super there are all the mini projects, exercises, projects that I have done.
+With all the projects exported as JAR files and Libraries created.
+Leaving only access to the Main.
-      - In the todosProjectos there is all the source code without being packaged in JAR files and Libraries.
+      - In the todosProjectos there is all the source code, without being packaged in JAR files and Libraries.

   = DATA_BASE: also projects and mini projects related with the creation of data bases.
 Using PowerDesign, Enterprise Arquitectura(EA), Sybase Central, Office Access.